Disclosure: This trip was provided free of charge; all opinions are my own.

 I thought I had seen most of the main attractions in Yosemite, having been here so many times throughout my life.
 However, when I connected with David at Yosemite Family Adventures for a private tour and he had 20 different recommendations for what we should do in Yosemite, I was impressed.
 My wife and I set out on a full day tour with David, and I can honestly say it was a fantastic way to explore Yosemite, one that I highly recommend.
 Here is all the information if you want to book a private tour yourself.

 - See here for pricing and packages

 We ate at The Awanhee on a reservation he had gotten for us the day before.
-It was great to just show up and walk right into the busy lunch room without even having to wait.
+It was great just to show up and walk right into the busy lunchroom without even having to wait.

-We spent some more time exploring the valley after lunch, including a stop along Highway 120 for a view point that I had not seen previously.
+We spent some more time exploring the valley after lunch, including a stop along Highway 120 for a viewpoint that I had not seen previously.

-Our last adventure had us pulling into the Tuolumne Grove and grabbing snowshoes which David provided for us to use.
+Our last adventure had us pulling into the Tuolumne Grove and grabbing snowshoes, which David provided for us to use.

-He lead us down the trail without issue and explained all about the trees in the grove, even showing us the seed pods that the trees themselves came from.
+He led us down the trail without issue and explained all about the trees in the grove, even showing us the seed pods that the trees themselves came from.
 The tour ended right as it was getting dark, with David driving us back along the icy roads like a champ to our hotel.

 Honestly, I was nervous about taking a private tour as I am used to just exploring on my own, but I have to say it was amazing to have someone drive you around so that you can see the area without having to pay attention to driving.
-Add to that the knowledge and personality he added to the day and it was an incredibly rewarding time, one that I imagine being perfect when you have a family as well.
+Add to that the knowledge and personality he added to the day, and it was an incredibly rewarding time, one that I imagine being perfect when you have a family as well.
 I can’t recommend Yosemite Family Adventures more, be sure to check out their website and start planning your own adventure with them today.